davidmcclure/news-vec/notebooks/thesis4/index.md

 <img src="figures/links-per-user.png" />

-To make sure that these two extremes -- "undersampled" accounts that only appear a handful of times, and "oversampled" accounts that are incredibly prolific -- aren't skewing the correlations in problematic ways, we can calculate a second set of correlations for each pair of outlets, but this time just considering users who appear between 10 and 100 times in the dataset.
+To be sure that these two extremes -- "undersampled" accounts that only appear a handful of times, and "oversampled" accounts that are incredibly prolific -- aren't skewing the relationships in problematic ways, we can calculate a second set of correlations for each pair of outlets, but this time just considering users who appear between 10 and 100 times in the dataset.
 Here, the same set of 3 correlation metrics:

 <img src="figures/user-graph-bars-10-100.png" width="400" />